Egg Salad with Pickles

 How to Make Perfect Hard Boiled Eggs

 To make the perfect hard boiled eggs, place the eggs in a medium pot and cover with cold water.
 Bring to a boil over medium-high heat.
 Once it reaches a boil, place a lid on the pot and remove from the heat for 18-20 minutes.
 The hot water and steam will continue to cook the eggs.
-Place in a bowl of ice water for 5 minutes to cool the eggs before peeling them.
+Using a slotted spoon, place them in a bowl of ice water for 5 minutes to cool the eggs before peeling them.

 Read more about the different hard boiled egg cooking methods.